Before we get started, have you tried our new Python Code Assistant? It's like having an expert coder at your

 Image segmentation is the process of partitioning an image into multiple different regions (or segments).
 The goal is to change the representation of the image into an easier and more meaningful image.

 In this tutorial, we will see one method of image segmentation, which is K-Means Clustering.

-K-Means clustering is unsupervised machine learning algorithm that aims to partition N observations into K clusters in which each observation belongs to the cluster with the nearest mean.
+K-Means clustering is an unsupervised machine learning algorithm that aims to partition N observations into K clusters in which each observation belongs to the cluster with the nearest mean.
 A cluster refers to a collection of data points aggregated together because of certain similarities.
 For image segmentation, clusters here are different image colors.

-The following video should make you familiar with K-Means clustering algorithm:
+The following video should make you familiar with the K-Means clustering algorithm:

 Before we dive into the code, we need to install the required libraries: